erickrause/activejob-locks/README.md

 # Activejob::Locks

 Activejob Locks is an [ActiveJob](https://github.com/rails/activejob) addon that will lock your workers based on the queue or the payload.
-Activejob Locks is dependent on [Redlock](https://github.com/antirez/redlock-rb) which as they say "This code implements an algorithm which is currently a proposal, it was not formally analyzed.
-Make sure to understand how it works before using it in your production environments."
+Activejob Locks is dependent on [Redlock](https://github.com/leandromoreira/redlock-rb) which is just an implementation of a proposed algorithm.
 Use at your own risk.

 ## Installation